 China's commercial rocket CERES-1 Y3 launches three satellites

 JIUQUAN, Aug.
-9 (Xinhua) -- China on Tuesday launched its CERES-1 Y3 carrier rocket from the Jiuquan Satellite Launch Center in the northwest of China.
+9 (Xinhua) -- China on Tuesday launched its CERES-1 Y3 carrier rocket from the Jiuquan Satellite Launch Center in northwest China.

 The rocket blasted off at 12:11 p.m.
 (Beijing Time) from the launch site, sending three satellites into the planned orbit.